RSDuck/Craftus3DS/readme.md

 * Ambient Occlusion(these shadows in the edges between the cubes)

 ## Upcoming features
-* A hand and a crosshair
+* A hand/the current item
 * Trees, water, stuff that makes landscapes interesting
 * Saving and opening worlds
 * (Maybe) support for Minecraft Ressourcepacks or atleast a custom format and a converter for PC